oldfritter/upmp/README.md

 A simple upmp ruby gem, without unnecessary magic or wrapper, it's directly facing how upmp api works.

-This gem is just for mobile payment of UnionPay.
+This gem is just for mobile payment of UnionPay(UPMP).

 ## Installation